 Be prepared for successful treatment to take 2-3 months.

-Fatty Acid Supplementation is often helpful
+Fatty Acid Supplementation might be helpful

 Acupuncture may be recommended.
 Results?